KNagaVivek/docs.getdbt.com/website/docs/reference/resource-configs/watsonx-presto-config.md

 ---
-title: "IBM watsonx/Presto configurations"
+title: "IBM watsonx.data Presto configurations"
 id: "watsonx-presto-configs"
 ---

 ## Cluster requirements

-To use IBM watsonx.data or Presto with dbt, ensure the cluster has an attached catalog that allows creating, renaming, altering, and dropping objects such as tables and views.
-The user connecting to the cluster with dbt must have equivalent permissions for the target catalog.
+To use IBM watsonx.data Presto(java) with dbt, ensure the instance has an attached catalog that allows creating, renaming, altering, and dropping objects such as tables and views.
+The user connecting to the instance with dbt must have equivalent permissions for the target catalog.

 ## Session properties

-With a IBM watsonx.data SaaS/Software, or Presto cluster, you can [set session properties](https://prestodb.io/docs/current/sql/set-session.html) to modify the current configuration for your user session.
+With IBM watsonx.data SaaS/Software, or Presto cluster, you can [set session properties](https://prestodb.io/docs/current/sql/set-session.html) to modify the current configuration for your user session.

 To temporarily adjust session properties for a specific dbt model or a group of models, use a [dbt hook](/reference/resource-configs/pre-hook-post-hook).
 For example: